sasjakoning/Sleepy-Dragon-WAFS/README.md

 > "As a parent, I want to find random short stories to entertain my child before bedtime so I don't have to continuously search for new stories."

 <br>

-## Chosen API

-I chose to go with a small API that contains short stories.
-The API is called [Shortstories API](https://github.com/poseidon-code/shortstories-api) by Poseidon.
-This API contains a simple JSON list of stories.
-The API is free to use and does not require any authentication.

 ## 🤔 Primary functions 🤔